Arkadiy Sukhorukov

-Arkadiy Ismailovich Sukhorukov (Ukrainian: Сухоруков Аркадій Ісмаїлович) is an expert on economic security issues, a Doctor of Economics, Professor, Honored Economist of Ukraine, Member of the Academy of Construction of Ukraine, and the Knight of the Order "For Merits" III degree.
+Arkadiy Ismailovich Sukhorukov (Сухоруков Аркадій Ісмаїлович; born March 25, 1947) is a Ukrainian economics professor.
+He is an expert on economic security issues, a Doctor of Economics, Professor, Honored Economist of Ukraine, Member of the Academy of Construction of Ukraine, and the Knight of the Order "For Merits" III degree.

 Biography

 Arkadiy Ismailovich Sukhorukov was born on March 25, 1947, in Kyzylorda, Republic of Kazakhstan.
-His father, Suhorukov Ismail Hasanovich (1913-1985), was a teacher.
-His mother, Sukhorukova Anna Lazarevna (1912-1986), was a medical worker.
+His father, Suhorukov Ismail Hasanovich (1913–1985), was a teacher.
+His mother, Sukhorukova Anna Lazarevna (1912–1986), was a medical worker.

-In 1984 he defended his Ph.D. dissertation on the topic "Technological complete delivery organization of streaming housing and civil construction" of the specialty "Technology and organization of construction", the scientific degree of the candidate of technical sciences was awarded by the Higher Attestation Commission of the USSR.
+In 1984 he defended his Ph.D. dissertation on the topic "Technological complete delivery organization of streaming housing and civil construction" of the specialty "Technology and organization of construction", the scientific degree of the candidate of technical sciences was awarded by the Higher Attestation Commission of the Soviet Union.

-In 1989 he was awarded the title of Senior Researcher in the specialty "Organization of production (construction)" by the Higher Attestation Commission of the USSR.
+In 1989 he was awarded the title of Senior Researcher in the specialty "Organization of production (construction)" by the Higher Attestation Commission of the Soviet Union.

 In 1996 he was awarded the degree of Doctor of Economics.
 His dissertation was titled "Regional problems of the formation and implementation innovation policy in construction" of the specialty "Placing productive forces".

 In 2002, he started working as an associate professor in the Department of Public Finances; in 2003, he became a professor.

 In 2003, he was elected a full member of the Academy of Construction of Ukraine, and in 2004 he was awarded the title "Honored Economist of Ukraine."